robmuh/robmuh.github.com/_posts/2014-01-12-what-will-your-verse-be.markdown

 provocative, tragic, plot.
 Leave it to Apple to connect it to what makes all the tools and noise valuable.
 They facilitate poetry.

-Have you found what makes work, education, and life worth living for?
+Have you found what makes work, education, and life worth living?

 [Dead Poet Society]: http://www.imdb.com/title/tt0097165/